alttch/eva3/doc/sfa/sfa_pvt.rst

     rpvt = 192.168.1.20/charts/#

-This will grant an access to all files on the specified host in /charts/ folder.
+This will grant access to all files on the specified host in /charts/ folder.

 Then include remote chart in your interface: